The Know How You Need & the Tools to Get You There... Get Certified >

 us think more deeply about life, which helps us regain our equilibrium."
 Norbet Platt

 I believe that we are all wise and that we all have Inner Wisdom that we can use to guide our lives and actions.
-And, in order to access that Inner Wisdom, we have to find time to reflect, relax and quiet our busy minds and bodies.
+To access our Inner Wisdom we have to find time to reflect, relax and quiet our busy minds and bodies.

-One way I take Daily Tune In Time is by writing in my journal.
-I've been writing in a journal since college, when one of my English teachers required it as part of our class assignments.
+This is the time I write in my journal.
+Something I've been doing since college, when one of my English teachers required it as part of our class assignments.

 I write everyday, sometimes several times a day.
 I have notebooks in my office, in my car and all over my home.